CSE116: Computer Science 2

 • Quizzes will be completed during your lab section and will assess your ability to trace through stack and heap memory during the execution of given code.

 • There are 2 lab quizzes on the schedule for each quiz labelled as "1st chance" and "2nd chance".
 If you do not complete the quiz on the first chance, you can attempt the quiz again during the second chance quiz.
-If the course staff verifies that you've completed the learning objective on the first quiz, you do not have to take the quiz during the second chance lab.
+If the course staff verifies that you've completed the learning objective on the 1st chance quiz, you do not have to take the quiz during the 2nd chance.

-• If you do not complete all 6 quizzes after your first 2 attempts, you will be given a 3rd chance to complete each quiz during the final exam
+• If you do not complete both quizzes after your first 2 attempts, you will be given a 3rd chance to complete each quiz during the final exam.

 1. Interview 1 - Classes